Netatwork-de/gulp-i18n-update-localization-ids/README.md

-### `prefixFilename(innerTemplate, usedNames)`
+### `prefixFilename([globalPrefixes])`
-An id template for prefixing ids with the filename (without directories and extension).
+If any prefix is already used in the processed file, that prefix will be used for new ids.
-If the same filename exists in different directories, an increasing number is appended.
+Otherwise a prefix will be generated from the filename (without path and extension).
+If the same prefix has been used for previous files, an increasing number will be appended to the prefix.
 ```js
 const {prefixFilename} = require('gulp-i18n-update-localization-ids');